 If you’re familiar with working with something like Final Cut Pro X or Adobe Premiere, these LRV files are proxy files similar to the ones you can create in both those editing apps.
 They offer a lighter-weight version of the video that you can use for editing and viewing, and any changes your make can be transposed across to the master video file (MP4) later on.

 If you want to take a look at exactly what the LRV file looks like, most apps can’t play that file extension directly.
 But just change the file extension from LRV to MP4, and it’ll play back like a normal video file.

 Do I Need to Save LRV and THM Files?

 Not really.
 The MP4 files are the important ones.

-What Happens if I Delete the LRV and THM Files?
+What Happens if I Delete the GoPro LRV and THM Files?

-If you’re not using the Capture app, nothing.
+If you’re not using the GoPro app, nothing.
 Just use the MP4 files for playback or editing in your video editing software.

-If you are using the Capture App, you can try playing back one of the MP4 videos directly.
+If you are using the GoPro mobile app, you can try playing back one of the MP4 videos directly.
 You’ll get a warning that playing back video of that resolution isn’t supported and an offered the option of generating a new proxy version.